Wim Suurbier: Managerial career

 In 1983, Suurbier was an assistant coach with the Golden Bay Earthquakes.
 In 1984, the Tulsa Roughnecks of the North American Soccer League hired Suurbier as head coach.
 He took the team to a 10–14 record.
 In 1986, he became the head coach of the Los Angeles Heat of the Western Soccer League.
 In the fall of 1986, he was hired by the Tampa Bay Rowdies as the team entered the American Indoor Soccer Association.
 In November 1987, Suurbier became the head coach of the newly established Fort Lauderdale Strikers in preparation of the team's first season in 1988.
 That season, the Strikers finished and went to the American Soccer League championship before falling to the Washington Diplomats.
 In January 1989, Suurbier resigned as coach of the Strikers.
 In February 1989, he was named the new head coach of the Miami Sharks.
 After starting the season at 2–3, the Sharks fired Suurbier.
 In 1994, he became the head coach of the St. Petersburg Kickers.
 In 1999 Suurbier joined Al Etehad (Qatar) as an assistant coach to Rene Meulensteen.
 Together they won the Arab Cup and H.H.
 Apparent Cup that season.
 The year after they joined Al Sadd (Qatar) and in season 2000–01 they won the Emir cup.
 From 2001 to 2002 Suurbier worked for Heerenveen as an assistant for the U-20 squad.
 In 2017, he was a part of the coaching staff for the pre-season preparations of the Indian Super League club Kerala Blasters in Spain, where he served as a mentor to the Blasters' head coach René Meulensteen during the preseason.

 Personal life

+Suurbier married Maya Verkaart in 1967 and divorced in the 1980s; he had one daughter from this marriage.

+When playing in the United States, Suurbier befriended George Best, and called Best's lifestyle a "bit boring".

+Suurbier was known for his humor and practical jokes, most notably during the 1974 FIFA World Cup when he and Ruud Krol (nicknamed Snabbel and Babbel) kept making fun of Ruud Geels, much to the frustration of the latter.

 In May 2020, it was reported that Suurbier was in intensive care after having suffered a "major" intracerebral haemorrhage.
 He died on 12 July 2020.